Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

 The strategy comes with some default variables that the management of a strategy can set and update.

 1. Changing management: Changing the strategies management is a two-step process.
-First, the current management must call `setPendingManagment(address)` with the desired address to transfer the management to.
+First, the current management must call `setPendingManagement(address)` with the desired address to transfer the management to.
 Then, that address must call `acceptManagement()` for the change to go into effect.
 2. Keeper.
 A strategy manager can set a new address to be the keeper at any time with `setKeeper(address)`.
+3. Emergency Admin.
+This will default to address(0) and can be set by the management with `setEmergencyAdmin(address)`.
-3. Performance Fee.
+4. Performance Fee.
 Management can adjust the amount of the gain realized during a report that gets charged as a performance fee with `setPerformanceFee(uint16)`.
     **Subject to min and max.
 4. Performance Fee Recipient.
 Set the address to receive the performance fees charged during a report with `setPerformanceFeeRecipient(address)`.
 5. Profit Unlocking Period.
 Profits recorded during reports are slowly unlocked to depositors of a strategy over the strategy-specific 'profitMaxUnlockTime'.
 This defaults to 10 days and can be changed at any time by the strategist with `setProfitMaxUnlockTime(uint256)`.